capactio/capact/docs/proposal/20201102-artifacts.md

           from: "{{steps.mysql-create-db.outputs.artifacts.mysql-config}}"
 ```

-The problem is that it doubles the path of execution in Engine renderer.
+The problem is that it doubles the path of execution in the Engine renderer.
 It seems to be just bells and whistles which can be added later if needed.

 </details>